-These are some of the initiatives the Bligh Government has announced to support the development of technology that will lead to reduced upfront costs and widespread deployment of solar and other renewable energy sources.
+These are some of the initiatives the Queensland Government has announced to support the development of technology that will lead to reduced upfront costs and widespread deployment of solar and other renewable energy sources.

 The Queensland Government is also encouraging individual Queenslanders to save energy and reduce their household emissions through its EnergyWise program.
-The suite of EnergyWise initiatives assists households identify energy wastage such as standby power and provides information and practical activities for households to learn how to conserve more energy by using energy efficient appliances.
+The suite of EnergyWise initiatives assists households identify energy wastage such as standby power and provides information and practical activities for households to learn how to conserve more energy though using energy efficient appliances.

 Clearly these State Government policies will support a more sustainable and environmentally responsible supply of electricity now and into the future.
 However, there is still significant uncertainty in the short to medium term about how these policies will impact peak electricity demand and the level of local generation.
-I have been advised that the need to reinforce the bulk electricity supply network near Cooroy is driven by the forecast growth in peak electricity demand.